Fit and Well Logo

 Remove all food containing gluten.
 Replace them with gluten-free options (there are gluten-free pasta, bread, cookies, etc.).

-Avoid cross contamination at home and when eating out.
+Avoid cross-contamination at home and when eating out.

 The contact may be direct or indirect.